-- The Applicant must demonstrate that the Communication Tower and any attachments to the Communication Tower, including Communication Devices, can withstand winds of at least 130 miles per hour. - The Applicant must demonstrate that the Communication Tower and any attachments to the Communication Tower, including Communication Devices meet all federal and state regulatory standards. - The Applicant must demonstrate that the Communication Tower and any attachments to the Communication Tower, including Communication Devices meet all commonly accepted engineering standards. - (II) Requirement to Accommodate Multiple Providers: The applicant must demonstrate that every reasonable effort has been made to design the Communication Tower to accommodate multiple providers of communication services and must agree to make the Communication Tower available upon reasonable terms by lease or other legal instrument to other communication services to the extent of the Communication Tower's design.
+- [I] Structural Requirements - The Applicant must demonstrate that the Communication Tower and any attachments to the Communication Tower, including Communication Devices, can withstand winds of a least 130 MPH. - The Applicant must demonstrate that the Communication Tower and any attachments to the

+Communication Tower, including Communication Devices meet all federal and state regulatory standards.

+- The Applicant must demonstrate that the Communication Tower and any attachments to the Communication Tower, including Communication Devices meet all commonly accepted engineering standards. - [II] Requirement to Accommodate Multiple Providers: The Applicant must demonstrate that every reasonable effort has been made to design the Communication Tower to accommodate multiple providers of communication services and must agree to make the Communication Tower available upon reasonable terms by lease or other legal instrument to other communication services to the extent of the CommunicationsTower's design.
-(4) Maintenance Requirements

-The Applicant must present its plan to maintain the Communication Tower in accordance with this ordinance, all state and federal regulatory standards and commonly accepted engineering standards.
-This plan must cover maintenance roads, outbuildings and periodic physical ("shakedown") inspections.
+[4] Maintenance Requirements - The Applicant must present its plan to maintain the Communication Tower in accordance with this ordinance, all state and federal regulatory standards and commonly accepted engineering standards.
+This plan must cover maintenance of roads, outbuildings and periodic physical ["shakedown"] inspections.

-(5) Removal Requirements
+[5] Removal Requirements

-- (I) The Applicant must provide a draft-dismantling plan, acceptable to the Planning Board, which will describe demolishing the Communication Tower and restoring the site. - (II) Assurances of funding to remove the wireless towers must be provided.
-The Applicant must provide a bond or other security acceptable to the Planning Board in an amount sufficient to cover the costs of executing the draft-dismantling plan.
-The amount of funding required shall take into consideration the expected useful life of the Communication Tower. - (6) Any other requirements or conditions imposed by the Ashland Planning Board. - (I) Requirements for Placement of Other Wireless Communication Devices.
+- The Applicant must provide a draft-dismantling plan, acceptable to the Planning Board, which will describe demolishing the Communication Tower and restoring the site. - [II] Assurances of funding to remove the wireless towers must be provided.
+The Applicant must provide a bond or other security acceptable to the Planning Board in an amount sufficient to cover the costs of executing the draftdismantling plan.
+The amount of funding required shall take into consideration the expected useful life of the Communication Tower.

+[6] Any other requirements or conditions imposed by the Ashland Planning Board:

+[I] Requirements for Placement of Other Wireless Communication Devices.
 This section is intentionally left blank.

-9.3 Exemptions

-This ordinance shall not govern any tower, or the installation of any antenna that is 35 feet in height or less and is owned and operated by a federally licensed amateur radio station operator or is used exclusively for receiving only antennas.
-[This application adopts the provisions and limitations as referenced in RSA 674:16,IV.]

-9.4 Procedural Requirements for Communication Devices

-This ordinance shall be administered by the Ashland Planning Board.
+- 9.3 Exemptions This ordinance shall not govern any tower, or the installation of any antenna that is 35 feet in height or less and is owned and operated by a federally licensed amateur radio station operator or is used exclusively for receiving only antennas.
+[This application adopts the provisions and limitations as referenced in RSA 674:16, IV.] - 9.4 Procedural Requirements for Communications Devices This ordinance shall be administered by the Ashland Planning Board.
 Enforcement shall be by the Board of Selectmen.
-Before a building permit may be issued for a Communication Device or Tower, the applicant must have received final site plan approval from the Planning Board, which shall include compliance with the provisions of this Ordinance.
+Before a building permit may be issued for a Communication Device or Tower, the Applicant must have received final site plan approval from the Planning Board, which shall include compliance with the provisions of this Ordinance.